-The new jacket product from the company uses specially designed fabric that conducts electricity and communication signals allowing users to easily change the positioning of the haptic modules and the battery.
+The company’s new jacket product uses specially designed fabric that conducts electricity and communication signals, allowing users to change the haptic modules’ positioning and the battery easily.

 Teijin is also exploring other areas besides gaming wear for its smart fabric

-It is actively exploring the use of the jacket for physical therapy, where the jacket could help in collecting relevant data while monitoring motor functions.
+It actively explores the use of the jacket for physical therapy, where the jacket could help collect relevant data while monitoring motor functions.

 Knitted electronic textiles have seen a lot of interest in the last few years.
-The integration of biosensors into clothes enables daily physiological monitoring through a continuous and personalized detection of vital signs, while garments with strain- and stress-sensing capabilities enable tracking of posture and gestures of the subject.
+The integration of biosensors into clothes enables daily physiological monitoring through a continuous and personalized detection of vital signs.
+In contrast, garments with strain- and stress-sensing capabilities enable tracking the subject’s posture and gestures.

-Nisshinbo Textile is producing a smart pregnancy belt that can predict a few days in advance when the wearer will go into labor by monitoring the baby’s heartbeat with a small microphone attached in the belt.
+Nisshinbo Textile produces a smart pregnancy belt that can predict a few days in advance when the wearer will go into labor by monitoring the baby’s heartbeat with a small microphone attached to the belt.

-Toray Industries is another company that is exploring the use of its specialty fabric, hitoe conductive fabric, to detect atrial fibrillation.
+Toray Industries is another company exploring the use of its specialty fabric, hitoe conductive fabric, to detect atrial fibrillation.

-Toray has also been pursuing specialty fabric offering for cutting edge athletic wear.
+Toray has also been pursuing specialty fabric offerings for cutting-edge athletic wear.
 The company has partnered with NTT and NTT DoCoMo to position itself in the healthcare segment.

 Smart Clothing has also seen emerging interest in the US over the last five years.

-The Future Force Warrior research program of the US military is developing a smart battle suit to be introduced by 2020 that will include GPS and network communications, and sensors to monitor physiological indicators such as heart rate, blood pressure, and hydration.
+The Future Force Warrior research program of the US military is developing a smart battle suit to be introduced by 2020 to include GPS and network communications and sensors to monitor physiological indicators such as heart rate, blood pressure, and hydration.

 Piezoelectric sensors (a device that uses the piezoelectric effect to measure changes in pressure, acceleration, temperature, strain, or force by converting them to an electrical charge ) into textile materials can help to provide kinematic analysis, which may be able to correct posture, enhance movements, and reduce injuries.